Hyderabad Metro Rail invites suggestions from women for making travel safe

 Towards this end, essay writing, elocution, quiz and debate competitions will be conducted, the application forms for which are available at the HMR stall at the ongoing industrial exhibition.

-The suggestions will be discussed at a Women’s Conclave to be held in March with participation from businesswomen, woman officers of the Indian Administrative Service (IAS) and the Indian Police Service (IPS), non governmental organisations and academicians.
+The suggestions will be discussed at a Women’s Conclave to be held in March with participation from businesswomen, woman IAS and IPS officers, NGOs and academicians.

 The ideas emerging from the conclave will be presented to the HMR technical team for implementation while designing coaches and stations, Mr. Reddy said.

-Replying to a question, he said that women’s participation in the Metro Rail project was negligible as of now, but maintained that women engineers coming forward were welcome.
+Replying to a question, he said women’s participation in the Metro Rail project was negligible as of now, but women engineers coming forward were welcome.

 Efforts are on to encourage women entrepreneurs to set up food courts and shopping centres as part of the project.